 A healthy air flow will be your best ally to help pass IAQ testing.
 Run HVAC systems at least 72 hours prior to the test date, and if outdoor air quality is at a healthy level, air out the building with outdoor air as well.

 Aside from helping your project pass LEED’s IAQ testing the first time (WELLv2 is also an option), indoor air quality monitoring has been shown to give projects many financial benefits.
-Get started on the path to certification today and learn how indoor air quality monitoring can be the right choice for you.
+Learn how to use Awair Omni to earn LEED points and streamline ARC reporting by downloading our one-sheet guide below.